 Get back, Marty.

-1. This page was finally finished after 8 months on November 12th, at 10:04 PM.
-Date and time sound familiar?
+1. This page was finally ready to release after 8 months on November 12th, at 10:04 PM.
+Sound familiar?

 2. I have no idea how to use (this) and -- this -- in a sentence.